Mezzle/zend-expressive-auth/README.md

-# Zend Expressive Google Authentication
+# Zend Expressive Authentication

-Authentication for Logging in with Google to an expressive application
+Authentication for Logging in with to an expressive application